PaulApivat/paulapivat/content/post/statistics_probability/index.md

-Now it's likely that if you're using a sales/marketing funnel of some sort, you'll have in mind what your funnel would look like so you may not want all possible paths, but if you do, read on.
+If you're using a sales/marketing funnel, you'll have in mind what your funnel would look like so you may **not** want all possible paths, but if you're interested in exploring potentially *overlooked* paths, read on.

-Here's the [documentation](https://docs.python.org/3.6/library/itertools.html#itertools.permutations).
+Here's the python [documentation](https://docs.python.org/3.6/library/itertools.html#itertools.permutations) for `itertools`, and `permutations` specifically.
 We'll break down the code to better understand what's going on in this function.

+**note:** I found a clearer alternative after the fact.
+Feel free to skip to the final section below, although there is value in comparing the two versions.

 We'll start off with the `iterable` which is a `list` with three strings.
 The `permutations` function takes in two parameters, the `iterable` and `r` which is the number of items from the list that we're interested in finding the combination of.
 If we have three items in the list, we generally want to find *all possible* combinations of those three items.